alloystorm/dvvr/dancexr/preparecontent.md

 Android system has strict file access rules.
 Normally apps can't access folders withint your storage.
 So by default the Android and Quest version have the content library inside the app storage space which requires a PC to copy files into it.

-In the latest version we are requesting the storage permission to make mangaging files a bit easier.
+From version 2024.3 we are using the storage permission to make mangaging files a bit easier.
 For that you need to grant DanceXR the permission to access your storage and then you'll be able to use the system files app to move and copy files.

 {% include video id="mFnXE7LBV-M" provider="youtube" %}